Interpretation (model theory)

-In model theory, interpretation of a structure M in another structure N (typically of a different signature) is a technical notion that approximates the idea of representing M inside N. For example every reduct or definitional expansion of a structure N has an interpretation in N.
+In model theory, interpretation of a structure M in another structure N (typically of a different signature) is a technical notion that approximates the idea of representing M inside N. For example, every reduct or definitional expansion of a structure N has an interpretation in N.

 Many model-theoretic properties are preserved under interpretability.
-For example if the theory of N is stable and M is interpretable in N, then the theory of M is also stable.
+For example, if the theory of N is stable and M is interpretable in N, then the theory of M is also stable.

 Note that in other areas of mathematical logic, the term "interpretation" may refer to a structure, rather than being used in the sense defined here.
 These two notions of "interpretation" are related but nevertheless distinct.
+Similarly, "interpretability" may refer to a related but distinct notion about representation and provability of sentences between theories.